 The initial outlay for a BD solution may seem expensive, but the resulting benefits help reduce cost in other areas of the business.
 The use of SAP HANA platform by eBay is a telling example.
 In 2015, it resulted in saving some $40M per quarter due to better decision-making on currency hedges based on real-time info and trend analysis.

 Real-time BD analytics will allow businesses, particularly in the financial services industry, to mitigate losses by quickly detecting errors and fraud.
-By recognizing patterns and anomalies, banks and credit card companies can spot a fraudulent behavior or stolen credit cards before the cardholder finds it out.
-If the team managing the security of a company’s systems is notified in real time, they can take measures promptly.
+By recognizing patterns and anomalies, banks and credit card companies can spot fraudulent behavior or stolen credit cards before the cardholder finds it out.
+If the team managing the security of a company’s systems is notified in real-time, they can take measures promptly.
 Early error recognition and determining the causes of failures help prevent more numerous and severe issues.
-The ability to correct errors on the fly improves customer service and the business’ reputation.
+The ability to correct errors on the fly improves customer service and the business's reputation.